benbahrenburg/Securely/README.md

 <h3>Twitter</h3>

-Please consider following the [@benCoding Twitter](http://www.twitter.com/benCoding) for updates and more about Titanium.
+Please consider following the [@bencoding Twitter](http://www.twitter.com/bencoding) for updates and more about Titanium.

 <h3>Blog</h3>

-For module updates, Titanium tutorials and more please check out my blog at [benCoding.Com](http://benCoding.com).
+For module updates, Titanium tutorials and more please check out my blog at [bencoding.Com](http://bencoding.com).